plaintextcity/posh/README.md

 Key points of this:

 * Using DNS over HTTP, invoke-webrequest with json
-* Supprting google and cloudflare
+* Supporting google and cloudflare
 * Multi-threading and optimizations
 * CAA Statistics for Alexa top 1M